Upload issues and troubleshooting steps

 Check your Uploads tab (iPhone)

-You can check the status of the upload by accessing your Uploads tab (navigate to Profile > Active Uploads).
+You can check the status of the upload by accessing your Uploads tab (only visible at the bottom of your Missions tab when you have active uploads).
 If there is an upload in progress, that means your entry is indeed still uploading.
 Wait for the progress bar to hit 100% and double check if your entry has successfully uploaded to your mission.

 If there isn’t an upload in progress and your entry is still spinning, you’ve encountered a bug.
 Log out of your account and log back in to see if the entry was uploaded properly.